By now most of you know about the Biretta for Seminarians Project.

-My initial thought about this is that the Project should be mainly for deacons and priests rather than for seminarians.
+The Project should be mainly for deacons and priests rather than for seminarians.
 I don’t think that seminarians should be excluded.
 That said, it could be that getting a saturno and having it around at the sem is NOT going to do you a lot of good… depending on the faculty and what you do with it.
 Be prudent, men, and deny yourself some good things for the sake of the greater goal: ordination.
 That said, seminarians aren’t excluded.

 ¡Hagan lío!
 Let the New Evangelization Thrive!

 PS: We also need a Spanish Biretta and a Jijin For Fr.
 Z Project.